diondokter/device-driver/book/src/v2/language.md

 ## Node

 The [node](./language-tokens_ast.html#node) is the foundation.
 A ddsl file must have one root node and everything else must be defined in it.
-A node defines an object and in many cases these terms are interchangable.
+A node defines an object and in many cases these terms are interchangeable.
 (It's a node in the AST and an object in the MIR)

 Nodes have a node type and a name.
 Additionally a node may have a [repeat](./language-tokens_ast.html#repeat) specifier, ['short' properties](./language-tokens_ast.html#simple-expression) and a [type specifier](./language-tokens_ast.html#type-specifier) outside of the node body and ['long' properties](language-tokens_ast.html#property) and subnodes in the [node body](./language-tokens_ast.html#node-body).